Cancer Research UK logo.

 Marianne Aznar, University of Manchester

-Andre Dekker, Maastricht University
+Andre Dekker, Maastro Clinic / Maastricht University

-Closing keynote: Agent AI and the future of drug discovery and development
+Keynote: Agent AI and the future of drug discovery and development

-Bissan Al-Lazikani, MD Anderson Cancer Centre
+Bissan Al-Lazikani, The University of Texas MD Anderson Cancer Center

 Closing remarks